-- Ovulation disorders that impair the ovaries’ production of eggs.
+- Ovulation disorders impair the ovaries’ production of eggs.
 That includes hormone abnormalities such as the disease of polycystic ovaries.
 Ovulation can also interfere with hyperprolactinemia, a disorder in which you have too much prolactin, the hormone that activates the development of breast milk.
-The menstrual cycle may be impaired or infertility may be triggered either by too much thyroid hormone (hyperthyroidism) or too little (hypothyroidism).
+Abnormal thyroid levels affect menstruation and infertility.
 Other underlying causes may include too much exercise, eating disorders, or tumors.

 - Uterine or vaginal anomalies, including cervical abnormalities, uterine polyps, or the shape of the uterus.
 By blocking the fallopian tubes or preventing a fertilized egg from implanting in the uterus, noncancerous (benign) tumors in the uterine wall (uterine fibroids) may cause infertility.

 - Harm to or blockage of the fallopian tube, mostly due to inflammation of the fallopian tube (salpingitis).
 This may occur from inflammatory pelvic disease, commonly caused by sexually transmitted cancer, endometriosis, or attachment.

 - Endometriosis affects the functioning of the ovaries, uterus, and fallopian tubes.